 American Psychological Association (APA)

 This website for the largest national organization of psychologists has many valuable resources for consumers, including a discussion of psychological services on the Internet.
-The link here is to a comprehensive glossary of terms in psychology.
-At the top left-hand side of the glossary is link to the Psychology Matters Homepage (Psychological Applications in Daily Life), a portal to all sorts of information for the general public.
+The link here is to the Help Center which features articles and information related to psychological issues that affect a person's physical and emotional well-being.

 California Psychological Association